BiTinerary/PersonalAPI/readme.md

 `pApi.exe`

 ## TODO
+* 'help' prompt, similiar to other text based services which gives user list of passable arguments and their features.
 * <strike>Add function that allows custom arguments/commands to be sent to host computer **not** listed in keyValuePairs.txt
   * local computer commands that require variables. ie: ping www.google.com, whois ***8.8.8.8***</strike>
 * Whitelist other addresses?
 Allows wife/coworker address to utilize tool.
 Reply to address sent from, not only from txt file.